nicls67/smoldb/README.md

 ## Principle

 This library is meant to be used inside a Rust binary application.
-Database is stored inside a `.smoldb` file (or any other extension) which is opened or created during library loading.
+Database is stored inside a JSON file (the extension can be anything else than `.json`).

 **SmolDB** only requires a few accesses to disk as database file is loaded once during initialization, and then all requests are handled from RAM (read and write accesses).
 The database file on disk is updated when `save` method is called.